FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Create the Environment

-To contain the Getting Started project in one place, we will create a new folder as follows:
+Create a new project folder:
 ```
-mkdir getting_started && cd getting_started
+mkdir getting-started && cd getting-started
 ```
 In this folder, we will download two CSV files to provide data to our fields later on.
 Download the `stargazer.csv` and `language.csv` files here:
 ```